kinghos/UniNotes/Part IA/Discrete Maths/Supervision Notes.md

 Divide through by gcd whenever possible

-The gcd is the divisor that is divisible by all other divisor Use laws of commutativity, associativity, linearity - you can plug in gcd as in if gcd(a,b)=1 and then use laws from there
+The gcd is the divisor that is divisible by all other divisor Use laws of commutativity, associativity, **linearity** - you can plug in gcd as in if gcd(a,b)=1 and then use laws from there

+Bezout theorem - use to express in algebra simply